Sponsors and Partners

 Description of Student Commitment

 Students should commit to attending all scheduled practice events before and/or after school led by the teacher coach.
-Students should also commit to attending all four competition events at Drexel in October, November, February, and March.
+Students should also commit to attending both competition events in February and March.
 In addition, students should demonstrate curiosity, perseverance, and professionalism while collaborating with peers, teachers, and competition judges at each stage of the competition.
 Students should focus on team and individual improvement over winning the competition.

 Description of Teacher Commitment